primeroIMS/primero/README.md

     $ echo "export DEVISE_SECRET_KEY=DEVISE_SECRET_KEY" >> ~/.bashrc
     $ echo "export DEVISE_JWT_SECRET_KEY=DEVISE_JWT_SECRET_KEY" >> ~/.bashrc

+If you use a different shell, add these environment variables to the rc file for that shell.

 You may be pedantic about the secrets in development, and set them to something truly secret.
 Optionally use the command below to generate a random secret:

     $ rails secret

-Make sure that the secrets we set earlier are in your environment:
+Make sure that the secrets we set earlier are in your environment (replace .basharc with the rc file for your shell if you use a shell other than bash):

     $ source ~/.bashrc